 You’ll see how man took advantage of our current global warming cycle to develop agriculture and produce excess crops, thus freeing up other men for creative activities.
-This led to a proliferation of labor saving inventions, freeing up more time and enabling rapid progress in man’s ability to stabilize his living conditions.
+This led to a proliferation of labor-saving inventions, freeing up more time and enabling rapid progress in man’s ability to stabilize his living conditions.
 Capping these improvements was the invention of written language and recorded history.

-Finally, you’ll come to understand the formation and interaction of many ancient cultures in Mesopotamia, the Steppes, Levant, Egypt, Indus Valley, and the coast-lands of the Arabian and Red Seas.
+Finally, you’ll come to understand the formation and interaction of many ancient cultures in Mesopotamia, the Eurasian Steppes, Levant, Egypt, Indus Valley, and the coast-lands of the Arabian and Red Seas.

 Thanks for visiting,